 HARD-DISK DRIVE CONFIGURATION ERROR - The computer cannot identify the drive type.
-Shut down the computer, remove the hard drive (see "Hard Drive" on page 105), and boot the computer from a CD.
+Shut down the computer, remove the hard drive (see "Hard Drive Problems"), and boot the computer from media.
 Then shut down the computer, reinstall the hard drive, and restart the computer.
-Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics").

 HARD-DISK DRIVE CONTROLLER FAILURE 0 - The hard drive does not respond to commands from the computer.
-Shut down the computer, remove the hard drive (see "Hard Drive" on page 105), and boot the computer from a CD.
+Shut down the computer, remove the hard drive (see "Hard Drive Problems"), and boot the computer from media.
 Then shut down the computer, reinstall the hard drive, and restart the computer.
 If the problem persists, try another drive.
-Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics").

 HARD-DISK DRIVE FAILURE - The hard drive does not respond to commands from the computer.
-Shut down the computer, remove the hard drive (see "Hard Drive" on page 105), and boot the computer from a CD.
+Shutdown the computer, remove the hard drive (see "Hard Drive Problems"), and boot the computer from media.
 Then shut down the computer, reinstall the hard drive, and restart the computer.

 If the problem persists, try another drive.
-Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics").

 HARD-DISK DRIVE READ FAILURE - The hard drive may be defective.
-Shut down the computer, remove the hard drive (see "Hard Drive" on page 105), and boot the computer from a CD.
+Shut down the computer, remove the hard drive (see "Hard Drive Problems"), and boot the computer from media.
 Then shut down the computer, reinstall the hard drive, and restart the computer.
 If the problem persists, try another drive.
-Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Hard-Disk Drive tests in the Dell Diagnostics (see "Dell Diagnostics").

-INSERT BOOTABLE MEDIA - The operating system is trying to boot to a nonbootable CD.
-Insert a bootable CD.
+INSERT BOOTABLE MEDIA - The operating system is trying to boot to nonbootable media.
+Insert bootable media.

 INVALID CONFIGURATION INFORMATION-PLEASE RUN SYSTEM SETUP PROGRAM - The system configuration information does not match the hardware configuration.
 The message is most likely to occur after a memory module is installed.
-Correct the appropriate options in the system setup program (see "System Setup Program" on page 91).
+Correct the appropriate options in the system setup program (see "System Setup Program").

 KEYBOARD CLOCK LINE FAILURE - For external keyboards, check the cable connection.
-Run the Keyboard Controller test in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Keyboard Controller test in the Dell Diagnostics (see ""Dell Diagnostics").

 KEYBOARD CONTROLLER FAILURE - For external keyboards, check the cable connection.
 Restart the computer, and avoid touching the keyboard or the mouse during the boot routine.
-Run the Keyboard Controller test in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Keyboard Controller test in the Dell Diagnostics (see "Dell Diagnostics").

 KEYBOARD DATA LINE FAILURE - For external keyboards, check the cable connection.
-Run the Keyboard Controller test in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Keyboard Controller test in the Dell Diagnostics (see "Dell Diagnostics").

 KEYBOARD STUCK KEY FAILURE - For external keyboards or keypads, check the cable connection.
 Restart the computer, and avoid touching the keyboard or keys during the boot routine.
-Run the Stuck Key test in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
+Run the Stuck Key test in the Dell Diagnostics (see "Dell Diagnostics").

 MEMORY ADDRESS LINE FAILURE AT ADDRESS, READ VALUE EXPECTING VALUE - A memory module may be faulty or improperly seated.
-Reinstall the memory modules and, if necessary, replace them (see "Memory" on page 108).
+Reinstall the secondary memory modules (see "Memory").
+If this does not resolve the issue, contact Dell Customer Support.